dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 \end{align*}
 $$

-where $F_0$ is base reflectivity.
-As many game engines have adopted 0.04 as a standard for dielectrics, we will also take $F_0$ as 0.04.
+where $F_0$ represents the base reflectivity of the surface.
+Since many game engines use 0.04 as the standard base reflectivity value for dielectrics, we will also use $F_0 = 0.04$ in our implementation.

 In GLSL, we will implement it as following:
 ```GLSL